Teletoon at Night: Teletoon at Night (2009–2019)

 During the week of September 1, 2015, it was announced on air that, on that date, several of the block's shows would move to Adult Swim.
-In a press release posted on September 3, 2015, it was announced that the block would now air Mondays through Thursdays starting at 10:00 p.m, with a film at 11:00 p.m.
+In a press release on September 3, 2015, it was announced that the block would air on Mondays through Thursdays starting at 10:00 p.m, with a film at 11:00 p.m.
 Teletoon's Superfan Friday block expanded in Teletoon at Night's place.
-It was later announced in December 2015 that, starting on January 4, 2016, Teletoon at Night would be adding more films to their schedule and their remaining shows moved over to Adult Swim.
+It was later announced in December 2015, that starting on January 4, 2016, Teletoon at Night would be adding more films to their schedule with more of their shows moving to Adult Swim.

-In February 2016, several TV series that were airing on Adult Swim began airing on Teletoon at Night.
+In February 2016, several television series that were airing on Adult Swim began airing on Teletoon at Night.
 On February 24, 2016, it was announced in a press release that the seventh season of Archer would air on both blocks.
-In the same month, Teletoon at Night's website revealed that its Fred at Night segment would be discontinued after six years, with the final installment airing on February 25, 2016.
-On March 23, 2016, it was revealed that Archers seventh season would instead air on Teletoon at Night, although the season premiere did air in simulcast on Adult Swim.
+In the same month, Teletoon at Night's website stated that its Fred at Night segment would be discontinued after six years, with the final installment airing on February 25, 2016.
+On March 23, 2016, it was announced that Archers seventh season would instead air on Teletoon at Night, although the season premiere aired as a simulcast on Adult Swim.

 On March 4, 2019, along with the announcement that Action would relaunch as a full-time Adult Swim channel on April 1, 2019, it was also announced that Teletoon at Night would be discontinued.
-The block signed off for the final time on April 1, 2019, at 3:00 a.m..
+The block ended on April 1, 2019, at 3:00 a.m.